MA (Reg. HCPC & BAAT)

 Concessions offered for

-I offer a reduced fee initial consultation.
+I offer a free initial telephone consultation.
 Sessions are low cost and student rates may be negotiated.
 Please get in touch and we can discuss your individual circumstances and agree a fee that you feel is manageable, we can then review this if and when your situation changes.

-Currently I am able to offer evening and weekend appointments online or over the telephone.
+Currently I am able to offer evening appointments online or over the telephone.
 Contact details are also noted on my website: Penguinpsychotherapy.com

 You can make an appointment by telephoning or emailing me.
 We can then arrange to meet online or speak on the telephone for an initial session.
 This is to assess whether we feel we can work together.
 If so, an agreed programme of further sessions can be arranged.